 Again Type net start audiosrv to restart the Audio Service

-And net start AudioEndpointBuildert to Restart the Audio EndpointBuilder Service.
+And net starts AudioEndpointBuildert to Restart the Audio EndpointBuilder Service.

-you can use windows service to restart the audio service fallow the steps to restart windows audio with windows services.
+Also, you can use windows service to restart the audio service, To do this

 Set As Default Device